Qué hacer (y qué evitar) después de vacunarse contra la gripe

 While you can continue your routine after getting a flu shot, you might want to plan for an early bedtime or to Netflix and chill the day after.
 Best case scenario?
 You feel fine and get to enjoy some extra time with your remote.

 Not feeling so hot after the vaccine?
-Here’s how to take care of yourself:

-- Continue with normal activities as long as you feel up to it
+- Continue with normal activities as long as you feel up to it.

-- Listen to your body—take it easy if you’re tired or run a fever
+- Listen to your body—take it easy if you’re tired or run a fever.

-- Drink plenty of fluids and eat a healthy diet
+- Drink plenty of fluids and eat a healthy diet.

-- Wash your hands and continue practicing good hygiene to avoid getting sick
+- Wash your hands and continue practicing good hygiene to avoid getting sick.

-- Avoid alcohol, which can make side effects feel worse
+- Avoid alcohol, which can make side effects feel worse.

 Can I get the flu after getting my flu shot?

-Remember that it takes two weeks for the vaccine to reach maximum effectiveness.
+It takes two weeks for the vaccine to reach maximum effectiveness.
 That’s because it takes time for the vaccine to teach your body how to respond to potential invaders.
 If you are exposed to the virus just before you get your shot—or in the two weeks after—you could still get sick.
 This doesn’t mean that the vaccine didn’t work.
 It’s just bad timing.

 Sources

 Centers for Disease Control and Prevention.
-(2023).
+(2024).
 Key facts about seasonal flu vaccine.

 Kalarikkal, S.M., et al. (2023).
 Influenza vaccine.
 StatPearls Publishing.